philipdelff/NMdata/devel/NMdata_Rpackage/NMdata_Rpackage.knit.md

 `NMscanData` uses a few simpler functions to read all the data it can find.
 These functions may be useful when you don't want the full automatic package provided by `NMscanData`.

 * `NMreadTab`
-- Fast read and format output tables from Nonmem.
+  - Fast read and format output tables from Nonmem
   - Handles the "`TABLE NO.`" counter
+  - If you simulate a large number of subjects in Nonmem and get a large (gigabytes) output data file, this will be extremely fast compared to almost anything else.
 * `NMscanTables` (uses `NMreadTab`)
   - Given a control stream or list file, read all output tables
 * `NMreadCsv`
   - Fast read delimited (input data) files
 * `NMscanInput` (uses `NMreadCSV`)
   - Given a control stream or list file, read input data.
   - Optionally reads and applies Nonmem ignore/accept statements
   - Optionally translates column names according to names used in Nonmem

 <!-- # Data processing -->
 <!-- ## findCovs, findVars -->